 Food access programs, which provide access to healthy food to those in need in a respectful and dignified manner.
 The programs can include healthy community meals shared at a table where people can meet their neighbours, good food markets, and make-and-take programs where a group of people come together to cook large-batch meals that can be taken home and shared with family members.

 Food skills programs, which encourage healthy food behaviours and skills, primarily in the areas of gardening and cooking.
 The programs can include a community garden, community cooking classes, and after-school programs for youth.

 Education and engagement programs, which work to give individuals and communities voice and agency on issues that matter to them.
 They include peer advocacy, public education workshops and events.

 Where will the food come from?

-The Alex CFC will be working with local farmers and producers to provide fresh and healthy ingredients for our meals and cooking classes, and will be developing partnerships with other local organizations committed to food equity to collaborate on food sourcing.
+The Alex CFC is working with local farmers and producers to provide fresh and healthy ingredients for our meals and cooking classes, and we are developing partnerships with other local organizations committed to food equity to collaborate on food sourcing.

 What can I do to help?